mikebway/hugo-site/content/about.md

 >
 > ~ Robert Adams

-Mike Broadway is a some-time photographer, a partner, a parent (still in training after 25 years), a software developer, a music lover (all kinds), a movie goer, a public radio supporter, and an occasional reader of long books.
+Mike Broadway is a some-time photographer, a partner, a parent (still learning how after 25 years), a software developer, a music lover (all kinds), a movie goer, a public radio supporter, and an occasional reader of long books.
 He grew up in Britain but has lived and worked in Austin, Texas, since 1990.

 An archive of an earlier, less selective, version of this web site can be found at <http://archive.mikebroadway.com/>.

+---

-The site is implemented using [Hugo](https://gohugo.io/).
+The site was implemented using [Hugo](https://gohugo.io/).
 Many thanks to [weru](https://github.com/onweru/newsroom) for developing the [Newsroom](https://themes.gohugo.io/newsroom/) theme from which the design of this site was derived.